intellectivelab/docs.intellectivelab.com/_docs/interchange/deployment.md

 # Crawler Configuration

-Crawler configuration should be created of taken from the one of examples located in `samples` folder and put into the `bootstrap`.
+Crawler configuration should be created or taken from the one of examples located in `samples` folder and put into the `bootstrap`.
 Details about advanced crawler configuration to be done.

 To work with a basic configuration you should change the following: